 I have never eaten better, without a misstep, over the course of many days.
 A few of my meals in San Sebastián will live on famously in my memory; just about every bite that I converted to chemical energy was delicious, fresh and thoughtfully prepared.
 In the proud and endowed Basque culinary tradition, those things matter.

 Most notably, it is not just that are a ton of 18-course, $200 feasts to dress up for, though such masterpieces do exist (in a city of just 186,000 people, there are three 3-Michelin-star restaurants and 16 total Michelin stars, good for the world’s second-highest concentration of stars per square meter).
 The most extraordinary value is in the €30-50 meals, which are occasionally world-class by virtue of having survived in the San Sebastián circuit.
-And more casually—perhaps between larger meals—you can savor single bites of sweet Basque flavors in the form of pinxtos—single-serving bites of fresh shellfish, jamón ibérico, truffles, rich greens, etc. slung by bars across town—for nothing more than the coins in your pocket.
-I loved pinxtos.
+And more casually—perhaps between larger meals—you can savor single bites of sweet Basque flavors in the form of pintxos—single-serving bites of fresh shellfish, jamón ibérico, truffles, rich greens, etc. slung by bars across town—for nothing more than the coins in your pocket.
+I loved pintxos.

 It is no longer in contention that all stomachs must visit San Sebastián (see The New York Times, CNN and The Telegraph for such benedictions).
-In 2016, it is about how many meals and pinxtos you can consume there before real life rips you from the comfort of a San Sebastián table and back to the airport for your flight home.
+In 2016, it is about how many meals and pintxos you can consume there before real life rips you from the comfort of a San Sebastián table and back to the airport for your flight home.
 The more you eat in San Sebastián, the more you end up in awe of what’s happening there.

 Why is the food so good?